jballas/441_work/HW-8/readme.md

 ### Images
 I added basic text into my 'movie'
 Adding in an image gave me trouble.
 I found a solution at stack overflow.
 By using jquery's .attr, and accessing the source, I can just change an empty image. ( https://stackoverflow.com/questions/554273/changing-the-image-source-using-jquery)

+I have a crazy animated images appearing and movie and text appearing.
+Now I need to have an array with images to rotate betwen them.

 ## Problems or Issues this week